-The Council has been working with Local Partnerships in respect of terminating the PFI contract, and it served a 12 month termination notice on the Pembroke Dock PFI contract on 27 July 2020, with the contract now due to terminate on 27 July 2021.
+The Council worked with Local Partnerships in respect of terminating the PFI contract, serving a 12 month termination notice on the Pembroke Dock PFI contract on 27 July 2020, with the contract terminating on 27 July 2021.

-The Swansea Bay City Deal Pembroke Dock Marine agreements between the Council and the four delivery partners were signed on 2 July 2021.
+The Swansea Bay City Deal Pembroke Dock Marine agreements between the Council and the four delivery partners were signed on 2 July 2021 (see Note 6.0).